 One thing that's almost never mentioned is the developer's point of view.
 Consoles are easier to develop for because every single version of that console has (or should have; hard drive size will vary) the exact same hardware and firmware; it's much easier to tailor the game to the platform, and to push the platform to its limits.
-Meanwhile, the PC world doesn't have standardized hardware; you might be running at least one of three operating systemsnote , two manufacturers' style of graphics cardsnote , three manufacturers' style of CPUnote , and God only knows how much hard drive space and RAM.
+Meanwhile, the PC world doesn't have standardized hardware; you might be running at least one of three operating systemsnote , two manufacturers' style of graphics cardsnote , two manufacturers' style of CPUnote , and God only knows how much hard drive space and RAM.
 And to be popular, your game needs to be accessible to as many of these options as possible.
 Part of the reason that games like Jurassic Park: Trespasser and Ultima IX flopped was because most computers could not run them; likewise, part of the lasting charm of games like League of Legends, World of Warcraft, Sins of a Solar Empire, retro games and pretty much all indie games in general is that you don't have to upgrade your computer to run them.
 To further confound it, there's the fact that the PC Format is constantly evolving.
 Nobody is able to stay "on top".
 PC gamers long ago ceased boasting about their rig's strength, since nobody can afford the most advanced hardware except game developers themselves.
 Even buying a dedicated gaming PC can be a lot more expensive than buying one gaming system.
 PC gamers are actually more likely to applaud a game for making the best use of an older set-up than to boast about the strength of their personal format, because they could be buying a new one next year.

 Long story short, it's easier to make a game that "a PS3" can run than "computers" can; and in the 2010s, where AAA games have Hollywood-movie-level budgets and expectations invested in them, lower risk and fewer variables makes everyone happy.